 2003/04 Championship 1st (94 points - promoted to Premier League)

-• The weather forecast for Tuesday night is dry with temperatures around 5C (41F).
+• The weather forecast for Tuesday's game is mostly sunny with maximum temperatures of 7C.

 • Tickets for this game are now SOLD OUT.
 For the latest ticket news, click here.